Content Security Policy

 - When an app violates a policy, the app will break

-This page describes what the policy allows, what the policy doesn't allow, and how to troubleshoot violations.
+This page describes what the policy allows and how to troubleshoot violations.

 What is (and isn't) allowed

-- Load font files as data URLs or via HTTPS URLs
+- Load audio, fonts, images, and videos from data URLs and HTTPS URLs

 - Use inline CSS